-You may have different luck, but to my knowledge Game Pass promo codes and coupons typically don't work.
+You may have different luck, but I don't believe that Game Pass promo codes and coupons work.
+So I'd avoid sites that promote these options as they're likely being shady.

 The only NFL Game Pass promo that I see advertised, and which I have access to as an affiliate, is the 7-day free trial.
 That's the best deal going if you'd like to try out the service for yourself.

 The NFL packages Game Pass according to viewing country.
 As such, plan features and plan costs will vary depending on where you watch games.

 You might be surprised (and maybe even a little bit upset) to learn that International NFL Game Pass plans allow for live streaming of every NFL game.
 On the contrary, NFL Game Pass live streaming isn't an option with the domestic package.

 So why would the NFL prevent its loyal fan base in the United States from streaming games live?
 In the immortal words of George Carlin: "Well, you're just going to have to figure that one out for yourself."